Nick Mason: Views and advocacy

 In 2014, Mason joined Waters in expressing support for the Boycott, Divestment and Sanctions campaign against Israel over the Israeli–Palestinian conflict and urged the Rolling Stones not to play in Israel.

-In November of that year, Mason designed a "Wish You Were Here"-themed Paddington Bear statue, exhibited outside the O_{2} Arena in London (one of 50 placed around the city).
+That November, Mason designed a "Wish You Were Here"–themed Paddington Bear statue, exhibited outside the O2 Arena in London (one of 50 placed around the city).
 The statues were auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 Mason and his wife have been supporters of Wiltshire and Bath Air Ambulance Charity for many years, including opening the gardens of their home, Middlewick House, to raise money for the charity.

 Honours and awards

-On 26 November 2012, Mason received the Honorary title of Doctor of Letters from the University of Westminster at the presentation ceremony of the School of Architecture and Built Environment (he had studied architecture at the university's predecessor, Regent Street Polytechnic, 1962–1967).
+On 26 November 2012, Mason received the honorary title of Doctor of Letters from the University of Westminster at the presentation ceremony of the School of Architecture and Built Environment (he had studied architecture at the university's predecessor, Regent Street Polytechnic, 1962–1967).

-Mason was appointed a Commander of the Order of the British Empire (CBE) in the 2019 New Year Honours, "for services to music", and was presented with the award by Prince William, Duke of Cambridge at Buckingham Palace on 2 May 2019.

-On 24 July 2023, ahead of his Pompeii concert with his band Nick Mason’s Saucerful of Secrets, Mason was awarded with the honorary citizenship of the Italian city of Pompeii.
+Mason was appointed a Commander of the Order of the British Empire (CBE) in the 2019 New Year Honours "for services to music", and was presented with the award by Prince William, Duke of Cambridge, at Buckingham Palace on 2 May 2019.
+On 24 July 2023, ahead of his Pompeii concert with his band Nick Mason's Saucerful of Secrets, he was awarded honorary citizenship of the Italian city of Pompeii.